Human trafficking

-Human trafficking is the act of recruiting, transporting, transferring, harboring, or receiving individuals through force, fraud, or coercion for the purpose of exploitation.
+Human trafficking is the unlawful act of entrapping, transporting, transferring, harboring, or buying human beings through force, fraud, or coercion for the purpose of exploiting them for profit.
 This exploitation may include forced labor, sexual slavery, or other forms of commercial sexual exploitation.
-It is considered a serious violation of human rights and a form of modern slavery.
+It is a form of modern slavery, a crime against humanity and serious violation of human rights.
+It is believed that human trafficking has become more common over the past two and a half decades.
 Efforts to combat human trafficking involve international laws, national policies, and non-governmental organizations.

 Human trafficking can occur both within a single country or across national borders.
 It is distinct from people smuggling, which involves the consent of the individual being smuggled and typically ends upon arrival at the destination.
 In contrast, human trafficking involves exploitation and a lack of consent, often through force, fraud, or coercion.
 Human trafficking is widely condemned as a violation of human rights by international agreements such as the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons.
 Despite this condemnation, legal protections and enforcement vary significantly across countries.
 Globally, millions of individuals, including women, men, and children, are estimated to be victims of human trafficking, enduring forced labor, sexual exploitation, and other forms of abuse.